Afraid of Sunlight: Release

 Afraid of Sunlight was released in Europe on 24 June 1995 by EMI Records on CD, LP (Note: EMI 7243 8 33874 1 0, EMD 1079) and cassette, and in the U.S. on 4 July 1995 by El Dorado, a subsidiary label of I.R.S.
 Records.
 It climbed to number 16 in the UK and spent only three weeks in the charts, the shortest chart residency of any Marillion studio album by then.
 The only single from the album, "Beautiful", peaked at number 29 in the UK Singles Chart.
 Afraid of Sunlight reached number 8 in the Netherlands, the country where the band has one of their largest fanbases.

 As part of a series of Marillion's first eight studio albums, EMI Records re-released Afraid of Sunlight on 22 March 1999 with 24-bit digital remastered sound and a second disc containing bonus tracks.
 A new 180g heavy weight vinyl pressing identical to the original 1995 edition was released in 2013.

 Critical reception

 AllMusic critic Alex S. Garcia has retrospectively given Afraid of Sunlight a four-out-of-five star rating.
-He noted that the album has "some very beautiful melodic moments and perhaps a better mix between calm and agressive [sic] melodies than on previous albums made with Steve Hogarth".
+He noted that the album has "some very beautiful melodic moments and perhaps a better mix between calm and aggressive melodies than on previous albums made with Steve Hogarth".
 Jeri Montesano called it "the peak of Marillion's growing, impressive body of work" while reviewing Seasons End (1989).
 His colleague Dale Jensen has named the album "the most consistent Marillion release to date".
 In a review from Q magazine, Afraid of Sunlight has been described as "a 40-minute journey that touches on the legacy of Brian Wilson, Todd Rundgren and The Beatles, while hinting at the experimental trivialities of Jellyfish or Split Enz".